Is It Worth Getting Pet Insurance For My Dog?

 How Does the Pet Insurance Claim Process Work?

 One of the best types of insurance for dogs is termed “portable.”
 That means policyholders can visit any licensed veterinarian nationwide and receive coverage.
 At VPI, for example, you simply arrange for a veterinarian visit per usual.
 Once that’s through, you fill out a claim form.
 An itemized receipt is also required.
-The documents are mailed to the insurer, which then reimburses you for a portion of the amount within 30 days upon receipt of your paperwork.
+Mail the documents to the insurer, who will reimburse you for a portion of the amount within 30 days upon receipt of your paperwork.
 “Most reimbursements are mailed out well before the 30-day window,” Iannessa says.

 Before selecting a provider, make sure that reimbursement amounts are fully disclosed to you in advance.
 Without such a setup, the insurer can send back percentage amounts at the company’s discretion.
 Look for this information under headings such as “benefit schedule” to see if such figures are disclosed.